rasmusab/officialcocktails/officialcocktails.com/content/cocktails/singapore_sling.md

 - Use fresh ingredients: The perfect Singapore sling should include fresh lime juice, pineapple juice, and cherry brandy.
 Avoid using canned juices or artificial syrups for a more authentic taste.
 - Experiment with the ratio: While there is a traditional recipe for the Singapore sling, feel free to experiment with the ratio of ingredients to suit your personal taste.
 Try adjusting the amount of gin or adding a dash of bitters for a unique twist on the classic drink.

-## Alcohol-free alternative to a Singapore sling
+## Alcohol-free alternative to the Singapore sling

 One alcohol-free alternative for Singapore sling could be a mocktail that is made with lemon juice, pineapple juice, grenadine syrup, and club soda.
 Ingredients and their respective quantities to make this drink are: